Genocs/genocs-argocd/README.md

 | [sock-shop](sock-shop/) | A microservices demo app (https://microservices-demo.github.io) |
 | [plugins](plugins/) | Apps which demonstrate config management plugins usage |
 | [apps](apps/) | An app composed of other apps |

+## 01-helloworld
+Is a simple hello world application that demonstrates how to use ArgoCD to deploy a simple application.
+The application is a simple web server that returns "Hello World" when accessed.

+## 02-helm-guestbook
+Is a simple guestbook application that demonstrates how to use ArgoCD to deploy a Helm chart.
+The application is a simple guestbook application that allows users to leave messages and view messages left by other users.